How much does it cost to explore Latvia?

 Is Latvia expensive to visit?

-Compared to some other European countries we have visited, Latvia is a little cheaper, however, it is more expensive than Latin America.
-We keep tabs on our travel costs for different countries as we roam the world.
+Latvia is a little cheaper than other European countries we have visited.
+However, it is more expensive than in Latin America.
+We keep tabs on travel costs for different countries as we roam the world.
 Check our travel costs by country list and see how much your next trip may cost.

 Accommodation